syne-tune/syne-tune/docs/tutorials/basics/basics_backend.md

 If you are used to the SageMaker Python API, and in particular to SageMaker estimators, the following will come natural.
 [launch_sagemaker_backend.py](scripts/launch_sagemaker_backend.py) is a
-launcher script for MOBSTER (promotion-type), using the SageMaker instead of the local back-end.
+launcher script for MOBSTER (stopping-type), using the SageMaker instead of the local back-end.
 * [1] The only difference is that `backend`, feeding into the `Tuner`, is different.
 Instead of the code `entry_point` only, you need to specify a